8 Little Changes You Can Make to Sleep Better in Just One Day

-Noshing in bed is not great for getting for sleeping.
+Noshing in bed is not great for catching your eight hours.
 “Eating in the bedroom, especially right before bedtime, can be very disruptive to sleep,” says Robert I. Danoff, DO, family physician and program director, Aria Health System.
-Salt-filled snacks could make you thirsty, drinking too much fluid prior to bedtime may cause extra trips to the bathroom, and any caffeine within four hours of sleep may keep you awake or cause disrupted sleep.
+Salt-filled snacks could make you thirsty, drinking too much fluid prior to bedtime may cause extra trips to the bathroom and any caffeine within four hours of sleep may keep you awake or cause disrupted sleep.
 Caffeine can also make you feel anxious and jittery.
-Eating before bed is also one of many nighttime habits that can lead to weight gain.
+Eating before bed is also one of the many nighttime habits that can lead to weight gain.

 Listen to these grown-up lullabies

 Even if our parents couldn’t carry a tune, a lullaby was a soothing way to get us to sleep.
 They knew then what science has found: that certain kinds of music can improve the quality of your sleep.
 Research published in 2019 in Scientific Reports found that relaxing music improves sleep quality.
 They also found that those who listened to music transitioned from wake to sleep more quickly.
 Other research has found that music may even benefit people with insomnia.

 Put it in neutral